solana-foundation/developer-content/content/cookbook/programs/read-accounts.md

 description: "Learn how to read accounts in a Solana program."
 ---

-Almost all instructions in Solana would require atleast 2 - 3 accounts, and they would be mentioned over the instruction handlers on what order it's expecting those set of accounts.
+Almost all instructions in Solana require at least 2 - 3 accounts, and they
+would be mentioned over the instruction handlers on what order it's expecting those set of accounts.
 It's fairly simple if we take advantage of the `iter()` method in Rust, instead of manually indicing the accounts.
 The